Why you should use a professional photographer

 If you are viewing this on a small device such as a phone, please zoom in with your fingers to see the result.

-Tips for taking photos if your budget does not run to a professional photographer
+Tips for taking photos and videos if your budget does not run to a professional photographer

 Preparation is everything!

-• ALWAYS check your work before leaving the photo set, as this can save time and money in the future.
+- ALWAYS check your work before leaving the photo or video set, as this can save time and money in the future.
 Look for people with their eyes closed, unwanted facial expressions, people blocking the faces of other people, etc., and take another photo if necessary.